 If there are any specific requirements around UK jurisdiction, this is now easily mandated as part of the deployment

 Connectivity is now available as a cross connect from multiple points of presence in London

 Hentsū is now deploying to AWS London.
 For existing customers we can redeploy your existing environments to the UK region, with the minimum downtime.

 The AWS Europe (London) Region offers two Availability Zones at launch.
 AWS Regions are comprised of Availability Zones, which refer to technology infrastructure in separate and distinct geographic locations with enough distance to significantly reduce the risk of a single event impacting availability, yet near enough for business continuity applications that require rapid failover.
 Each Availability Zone has independent power, cooling, physical security, and is connected via redundant, ultra-low-latency networks.
 AWS customers focused on high availability can architect their applications to run in multiple Availability Zones to achieve even higher fault-tolerance.
 AWS also provides multiple Amazon CloudFrontedge locations in the UK for customers looking to deliver websites, applications, and content to UK end users with low latency.
 These locations are part of AWS’s existing network of 68 edge sites across North and South America, Europe, Asia, and Australia.
-See the full press release here.
 Contact us for more information on how you can take advantage of the new UK London AWS region.